 (b) Rebate Fund.
 There is hereby created the Series 2020 Bonds Rebate Fund (the Rebate Fund), to be in the custody of the Trustee, which shall be continuously invested in Eligible Investments by the Trustee at the oral direction (confirmed in writing) of the Fiscal Officer.
 The Rebate Fund shall be held, administered and disposed of in accordance with the provisions of the Supplemental Trust Agreement and/or the Tax Certificates.
-Amounts credited to the Rebate Fund are not General Receipts and shall be free and clear of any lien under the Supplemental Trust Agreement.
+Amounts credited to the Rebate Fund are not General Receipts and shall be free and clear of any lien under the Supplemental Trust Agreement or under the Trust Agreement.